dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284435346

+*	Moved help into the switch
+*	Removed "set record" and changed to just tdb record array from ranking code

 1284393748

 *	Started work on rating code.
 Not working as expected at the moment.
 Will work on later to fix.